 - Ensure that the public understands the nature of the issues being discussed (for example, reason for discussion, process to be followed, opportunities for public input, and timeline for decision).
 The Chair or presiding officer is responsible for ensuring the effectiveness of the group process. - Keep discussions focused on the issue at hand.
 A good Chair or presiding officer balances moving the discussion forward with involving all of the advisory body members and allowing for adequate public participation. - Solicit opinions from advisory body members.
-Encourage evaluation of new, tentative, or incomplete ideas.
-Discourage overly dominant advisory body members from having disproportionate control over the discussion. - Protect advisory body members, staff, and the public from personal attacks. - Provide structure for addressing complicated issues. - For major items, delay analysis and action until the full range of alternatives is on the table. - Attempt to reach decisions expeditiously on action items.
+Discourage overly dominant advisory body members from having disproportionate control over the discussion. - Protect advisory body members, staff, and the public from personal attacks. - Provide structure for addressing complicated issues. - Attempt to reach decisions expeditiously on action items.
 At those times when action would be premature, guide discussion toward a timeline or framework for responsible action.